cedricdelpoux/gatsby-source-google-docs/docs/faq.md

 ```

-> `breadcrumb` field wield be deleted if you don't have subtrees
+> `breadcrumb` field will be deleted if you don't have subtrees

 ## How can I add a cover?